Skip to main content

 • Email Content Conversion rate

-Take the number of orders made by each group and divide it by the number of impressions.
+Divide the number of orders made by each group by the number of impressions.
 Multiply by 100 to convert to a percentage.

 Conversion Rate = (Number of Orders / Number of Impressions) * 100